opendilab/DI-engine/nervex/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SenseStar's documentation!
+Welcome to nerveX's documentation!
 =====================================

 Overview
 --------
-Sensetime AI of StarCraft II developed by X-Lab AGI team
+X-Lab Deep Reinforcement Learning Framework System

 Main Function
 -------------
-Online Reinforcement learning train and evaluate for SC2, and supervised learning from SC2 replay
+Online Distributed Reinforcement learning train and evaluate system

 .. toctree::